eclectic-coding/gatsby-mdx-tutorial/NOTES.md

 # Notes on MDX Tutorial

+Scott, most of the issues with the tutorial I had or noticed where inconsistencies between the article text, codesandbox, and videos.
+Below are a few suggestions to streamline the tutorial for beginners.
 - Since this article is tags for `#beginners` you might want to include the URL for the GraphQL Explorer.
 I have used Gatsby for about a year and know where it is, but beginners may not.
 - In the section where you create the post for testing the code box.
 In keeping with the folder structure for the posts, you may want to prefix with the `2019` directory.
 ```